ppeach/airfilterrecommendation/README.md

 Extract the files to the root folder of your domain or sub domain or sub folder.

-Edit file config.json in foder data/config
+Edit file config.json in the folder data/config
 Add client_id, client_secret and refresh_token and save

 Please make sure there are two folders (/config and /db), if db folder does not exist, create one